munimanjunath/jboss-connection-pool-monitoring-extension/README.md

 - Adjust the script to print debug information

 #### Notes: ####
-- In JBoss domain mode jboss-cli.sh commands require command pre-pending with ```/host=<hostName>/server=<serverName>/``` For example:
+- In JBoss domain mode **jboss-cli.sh** commands require command pre-pending with **/host=\<hostName>/server=\<serverName>/** For example:

     ```
     /host=slave/server=server-one/subsystem=datasources/datasource=ExampleDS:read-resource(include-runtime=true)
     ```
-- By default, a Machine agent or a AppServer agent can send a fixed number of metrics to the controller.
+- By default, a Machine agent or a AppServer agent can only send a fixed number of metrics to the controller.
 To change this limit, please follow the instructions mentioned [here](http://docs.appdynamics.com/display/PRO14S/Metrics+Limits).
 For example:

     ```
     java -Dappdynamics.agent.maxMetrics=2500 -jar machineagent.jar